 By adding the big blunt screw that comes in MARIUS’s package, you’ll fix those to individual parts together.

 Place the legs upside down on your wood slice.
-Pay attention that the side you dedicated to be the top is facing downwards now.
+Pay attention that the side you dedicated to being the top is facing downwards now.
 And mark where you’ll be drilling your screws.

 Safety first, you guys!!!